Types of licences available

 - A completed application form

-- A certificate of compliance completed by the testing garage.
+- An MOT certificate completed by the testing garage.
 Every licensed vehicle must be inspected on at least two separate occasions in every 12 months

 - A current valid Insurance certificate (original, not a copy) covering the vehicle for private hire or public hire if hackney carriage.

 If this is a renewal then the licence plate (attached to the rear of the vehicle) will be required - this will be exchanged for an updated plate.

 Once all the above is received by the licensing section a licence and plate is then produced.
 This licence is renewable annually.

 Boston borough council regulates the maximum fares charged for journeys in hackney carriages ONLY.
 Fares for private hire bookings are not regulated and should be agreed at the time of booking.
 An example of the current tariff sheet is shown in related documents listed below.

 Every licensed vehicle will display a plate in a visible position below window level on the rear of the vehicle.